hse-project/hse-python/README.md

 Please format Python source and stub files with [`black`](https://github.com/psf/black).

+If you are contributing to the project, you should define a `USE_CYTHON` environment variable.
+The value is irrelevant as long as it is defined.

 Cython source files, docstrings, and stub files do not seem to mesh well together.
 In order to get `__doc__` attributes in Python and documentation on hover in various editors and IDEs, docstrings need to be in the Cython source